 Whether you are mixing a liquid luminizer in with your foundation or strategically applying a glow-inducing powder onto the highest points of your cheekbones, it’s safe to say that face highlighter has made its mark in the beauty industry.
 Now, there’s a new trend that’s shifting the focus of this makeup routine staple up north to the eyes.
-Meet the eyelighter trend, a technique coined for its ability to transform you into a bright-eyed beauty by way of using shimmery makeup products and clever placement.
-TL;DR: It’s out with the dull, tired-looking eyes and in with a wider, brighter, and seriously pretty look.
+Meet the eyelighter trend, an eye makeup technique coined for its ability to transform you into a bright-eyed beauty by way of using shimmery makeup products and clever placement.
+It’s out with the dull, tired-looking eyes and in with a wider, brighter, and seriously pretty look.

 To get more specific, the eyelighter trend brightens the eyes with “snowy” or pearlized, iridescent pigments.
 “The look first began with a focus on the inner corner of the eyes and has evolved into sweeps of illuminating color across the eyelid in addition,” says Terri Bryant, celebrity makeup artist and founder of Guide Beauty.
 “When light bounces off these iridescent pigments, it illuminates and lifts the eyes, creating a brilliant, rainbow-like play of color (think: the multi-dimensional effect you get with soap bubbles as the color softly shifts depending on what angle the light hits it at).”